Chart Color Schemes

 Liverpool features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Liverpool's dwelling structures, as per the latest Census, consisted of 24.4% houses and 75.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Liverpool's dwelling structure, as per the latest Census, consisted of 24.4% houses and 75.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Liverpool was at 15.7%, with mortgaged dwellings at 20.8% and rented ones at 63.4%.
-The median monthly mortgage repayment was $1,733, lower than Sydney metro's average of $2,427.
-The median weekly rent in Liverpool was $370, compared to Sydney metro's $470.
+The median monthly mortgage repayment was $1,733, lower than Sydney metro's $2,427.
+The median weekly rent was $370, compared to Sydney metro's $470.
 Nationally, Liverpool's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing